Azure/Ignite2019_IaC_pre-day_docs/Terraform/02 - Variables/Guide.md

 ### Create terraform.tfvars

-A good practice to follow for entering variable values, that are not secrets,is to put them into a separate file called (by convention, not a requirement) terraform.tfvars.
+A good practice to follow for entering variable values that are not secrets, is to put them into a separate file called ```terraform.tfvars```.
 If you name the file something other than this, you will need to pass it into the commandline parameter `var-file`.
 The contents of this file is simply a set of keys (matching the variable names) with values as follows:

 ```terraform
 location = "East US 2"